 There are a few restrictions on what Android add-ons can do:

 Like regular add-ons, the Android add-ons framework is designed to enhance Google Sheets and Docs — not to add limits.
-Consequently, you can't alter existing features or lock down the Google Apps sharing model.
+Consequently, you can't alter existing features or lock down the G Suite document sharing model.

 Affect the Docs or Sheets editor apps

 Android add-ons cannot adjust the appearence or function of the Docs or Sheets editor apps that call them.
 They also cannot change which file is being presented in the app.
 For example, an Android add-on cannot change the active sheet in the Sheets app, or open a new Document in the Document app.

 Creating or adjusting Apps Script triggers is currently not possible with the Apps Script Execution API.

 Android add-ons are currently in Developer Preview.
 During developer preview: